willtim/Atavachron/README.md

     $ atavachron verify 107 -r file:///home/tim/test-repo

+A much faster but obviously less thorough test, is to simply check the existence of all referenced chunks in the storage.
+This can be accomplished using the `chunks --check` command.

 ### Add an additional access key

 To create an additional access key with its own password, use the following: